SergeiKarulin/ComradeAI/docs/DocumentRoutines.md

 This guide demonstrates how to convert a DOCX file into prompts and analyze it using the ComradeAI Mycelium framework.
 Replace the your_comradeai_token with your actual ComradeAI token and ensure the DOCX file path is correctly set.

-## Processing a DOCX File with OpenAI Completions (GPT 4 Turbo Preview)
+## Processing an XLSX File with OpenAI Completions (GPT 4 Turbo Preview)

 This guide will demonstrate how to process and analyze an XLSX file containing WHO statistics using the ComradeAI Mycelium framework.